vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 Thus a century before the rise of the monistic system Kashmir was lacking both in men and material for building up its own school of philosophy.
 As for the public necessity, there is evidence to show that there was none.
 In support of this statement we would content ourselves here with simply quoting Dr. Stein's remark which endorses our view that the general public were quite satisfied with the then existing religious conditions and did not require any philosophical system to satisfy their spiritual needs :

 "The contrast, which this (Kalhaṇa's) partiality for Buddhist cult and traditions presents to avowed Saivaism of Kalhana, is more apparent than real.
 For centuries before Kalhana's time Buddhism and the orthodox creeds had existed peacefully side by side in Kashmir.
 As far as the laity was concerned they had to a great extent amalgamated.
 His own narrative from the point where it reaches historical ground gives ample proof of this.
-Of almost all royal and private individuals, who are credited with the foundation of Buddhist Stūpas and Vihāras, it is recorded that they, or at least members of their family, with equal zeal endowed also shrines of Siva or Viṣnu." / R. T., Introd., P. 9
+Of almost all royal and private individuals, who are credited with the foundation of Buddhist Stūpas and Vihāras, it is recorded that they, or at least members of their family, with equal zeal endowed also shrines of śiva or Viṣnu." / R. T., Introd., P. 9

 ANCIENT FAITH OF KASHMIR.